-To clarify these three distinct ways in further detail, we performed neighboring overlapping tiling chromatin immuno-precipitation (NotchIP or Notch-IP: this abbreviation also means IP on notch of chromatin) assay on the proximal ~2.0 kb 5'-upstream chromatin region (named as notch of chromatin) of each of Pax5, Aiolos, EBF1 and OBF1 genes (Suppl.
+To clarify these distinct manners, we performed neighboring overlapping tiling chromatin immuno-precipitation (NotchIP or Notch-IP: this abbreviation also means IP on notch of chromatin) assay on proximal ~2.0 kb 5'-upstream chromatin region (named as notch of chromatin) of each of these particular transcription factor genes (Suppl.
 Figs. S6, S7, S8 and S9) [50].
-The results obtained by the NotchIP assay revealed that such distinct ways should be fundamentally originating from irreversible creation of the varied chromatin structure plasticity surrounding proximal ~2.0 kb 5'-upstream regions of corresponding transcription factor genes with epigenetic modifications through various generations during cultivation.
-To put it concretely, in wild-type DT40 cells having HDAC2 activity, the chromatin structure of each of proximal ~2.0 kb 5'-upstream regions of four genes encoding Pax5, Aiolos and EBF1 (which down-regulate gene expressions of IgM H- and L-chains [35, 47, 49]) and

-OBF1 (which probably up-regulates those of the two immunoglobulin proteins [46, 49]) is in the loose (open) form due to no binding ability of histone H3 to DNA based on hyper- (high) acetylation levels of one or more of the specific Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) [50].
+The results obtained by the NotchIP assay revealed that such distinct manners should be fundamentally originated from irreversible creation of varied chromatin structure plasticity surrounding proximal ~2.0 kb 5'-upstream regions of corresponding transcription factor genes with epigenetic modifications via a lot of generations during cultivation.
+To put it concretely, in wild-type DT40 cells having HDAC2 activity, chromatin structure of each of proximal ~2.0 kb 5'-upstream regions of genes encoding Pax5, Aiolos and EBF1 (which down-regulate gene expressions of IgM H- and L-chains [35, 47, 49]) and OBF1 (which probably up-regulates those of the two immunoglobulin proteins [46, 49]) is loose (open) form due to no binding ability of histone H3 to DNA based on hyper- (high) acetylation levels of one or more of the particular Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) [50].
 Therefore, these four transcription factor genes are transcribed at high levels in DT40 cells [35, 47, 49].
-On the other hand, in all individual clones of HDAC2(-/-) mutants having no HDAC2 activity, the chromatin structure of each of proximal ~2.0 kb 5'-upstream regions of these four factor genes changes dramatically and severally based on varied acetylation levels of one or more of the five specific Lys residues of histone H3 during cultivation, resulting in alterations in their gene expression levels as follows [47, 49, 50].
+On the other hand, in all individual clones of HDAC2(-/-) mutants having no HDAC2 activity, chromatin structure of each of proximal ~2.0 kb 5'-upstream regions of these four factor genes is dramatically and severally altered based on varied acetylation levels of one or more of the five particular Lys residues of histone H3 during cultivation, resulting in alterations in their gene expression levels as follows [47, 49, 50].

-In clone cl.2-1, at the early stage of cultivation, the chromatin structure surrounding the proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos and EBF1 genes is in the tight (closed) form due to the binding ability of histone H3 to DNA based on hypo- (low or no) acetylation levels of one or more of the five specific Lys residues (Suppl.
+In clone cl.2-1, at the early stage of cultivation, chromatin structure of each of proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos and EBF1 genes is tight (closed) form due to the binding ability of histone H3 to DNA based on hypo- (low or no) acetylation levels of one or more of the five particular Lys residues (Suppl.
 Fig. S6), and as a result, transcriptions of these three genes are almost completely suppressed to undetectable levels (Suppl.
 Fig. S5).
-However, that of the OBF1 gene is in the somewhat loose form due to the less binding ability of histone H3 to DNA based on slight (or considerably decreased) hyper-acetylation levels, thereby its transcription is slightly decreased.
-By contrast, at the later cultivation stage, the chromatin structure surrounding the proximal 5'-upstream regions of Pax5, Aiolos and EBF1 genes remains in the tight form due to the binding ability of histone H3 to DNA based on hypo-acetylation levels; therefore, their transcriptions also remain unchanged at an undetectable level.
-On the other hand, the chromatin structure surrounding the proximal ~2.0 kb 5'-upstream region of the OBF1 gene changes to the tight form due to the binding ability of histone H3 to DNA based on hypo-acetylation levels; therefore, its transcription is suppressed to almost an undetectable or very low level.
-These results supported the above-mentioned inference (i.e., OBF1-dependent) on the ways of gene expressions of IgM H- and L-chains at the later cultivation stage in clone cl.2-1.
+However, that of the OBF1 gene is somewhat loose form due to the less binding ability of histone H3 to DNA based on slight (or considerably decreased) hyper-acetylation levels, thereby its transcription is slightly decreased.
+By contrast, at the late cultivation stage, chromatin structure of each of proximal 5'-upstream regions of Pax5, Aiolos and EBF1 genes remains to be tight form due to the binding ability of histone H3 to DNA based on hypo-acetylation levels; therefore, their transcriptions also remain unchanged at undetectable level.
+On the other hand, chromatin structure of proximal ~2.0 kb 5'-upstream region of the OBF1 gene changes to tight form due to the binding ability of histone H3 to DNA based on hypo-acetylation levels; therefore, their transcriptions also remain unchanged at undetectable level.
+On the other hand, chromatin structure of proximal ~2.0 kb 5'-upstream region of the OBF1 gene changes to tight form due to the binding ability of histone H3 to DNA based on hypo-acetylation levels; therefore, its transcription inference (i.e., OBF1-dependent) on the manner of gene expressions of IgM H- and L-chains at the late cultivation stage in clone cl.2-1.